GlobalChangeEcology/gce-sustainable-code-and-data-handbook/docs/git_github_tutorials/03_what_is_github.md

 GitHub makes it easy to collaborate, share, and publish your research code.

-## Application in Research
+## Application in Ecology

-Practical ways GitHub powers open research across disciplines:
+Practical ways GitHub powers open ecological research:

 | Research Challenge   | How GitHub Helps |
 |----------------------|------------------|